convey-stack/convey-stack.github.io/_documentation/message-brokers.md

     }
 }

+// Startup.cs

+public IServiceProvider ConfigureServices(this IServiceCollection services) {
+    var builder = ConveyBuilder
+        .Create(services)
+        .AddRabbitMq<CorrelationContext>()
+        .AddExceptionToMessageMapper<ExceptionToMessageMapper>();

+    //other registrations
+    return builder.Build();
+}
 ```

-If an exception will be thrown during message processing, a mapper is going to be used to produce another message that will be automaticly published to RabbitMQ.
-If no
+If an exception will be thrown during message processing, a mapper is used to produce another message that will be automaticly published to RabbitMQ.
+If exception->message mapping is not be defined, **retry** is going to be performed according to parameters provided in `appsettings.json`.

 ### Message processors